willow9886/docs-new/support-user-guide.md

 Using the front-end search located on the homepage, you can find and review existing public or private tickets that may be related to the issue or question for which you are seeking assistance.
 Searches can be performed against all available tickets in the database, or you can search for tickets within a specific category.

 # Opening Tickets
 After successfuly registering an account you can open tickets on Gluu Support.
+Markdown formatting is supported.
+If you need to learn how to properly format in Markdown, you can review this [Markdown guide](http://dillinger.io/).
 Depending on your user role, you will be able to enter information for some or all of the following ticket fields.

 ## All users (required fields)